 The FDA registers items, and the FDA approves items.
 Do not confuse registration with approval.
 Often, companies tout their system as FDA registered, hoping that the customer will assume that means the same thing as FDA-approved.
 Truthfully, if a system is FDA registered, that means only that the FDA knows the item is being imported into the US.
-It is in no way a guarantee of safety.
-All PEMF devices imported into the United States have to have FDA registration.
-So, no single device is better than another relative to FDA registration.
-FDA approval and oversight is not necessarily a guarantee of value or safety, either.
-The FDA approves many drugs that subsequently have to be withdrawn for safety reasons.
+It is in no way a guarantee of safety or effectiveness.
+All PEMF devices imported into the United States must have FDA registration.
+So, no single imported device is better than another relative to FDA registration.
+FDA approval and oversight are not necessarily a guarantee of value or safety, either.
+The FDA approves many drugs that subsequently must be withdrawn for safety reasons.
+FDA approval simply means there has been some level of research to support claims of safety and effectiveness.
 That being said, there are some FDA-approved PEMF devices, so we know that the FDA does approve of the use of electromagnetic fields for therapeutic use.

-Furthermore, most manufacturers do not want to be FDA approved.
+Furthermore, most PEMF manufacturers do not want to be FDA approved.
 You read that correctly; they are not seeking FDA approval.
 There are many reasons for this, including the high price tag associated with seeking FDA approval.
-FDA approval also comes with the stipulation that the product be condition-specific.
+FDA approval also comes with the stipulation that the product be used for specific conditions.
 Because PEMF devices treat us at such a basic, cellular level, choosing only one health condition would be a disservice to both the brand and the consumer.
 Additionally, PEMF systems are, first and foremost, wellness devices.
-It is not medication – a magnetic field does not change the chemistry of your body.
+It is not medication.
 A magnetic field acts on the most basic of biological functions – the cellular level.
 It’s more physics than medicine.

 There is a huge difference in pricing for PEMF systems.
-Units intended for use at home can range from $350 all the way up to $6,000 and well beyond.
+Units intended for use at home can range from $350 all the way up to $14,000 and well beyond.
 Full-body systems will cost more, but they also treat more of the body.
-The true value of owning your own PEMF system is that it is a one-time purchase that can be used for you and your entire family in the comfort of your home—there are no refills, no co-pays, and no need for each family member to have a different system.
+The true value of owning your own PEMF system is that it is a one-time purchase that can be used for you and your entire family in the comfort of your home for years to come—there are no refills, no co-pays, no need for each family member to have a different system or the need to take time off and travel to get treatments.
 Systems are not consumable.
 Even pets and plants benefit from PEMF systems.
 When computed over the lifetime of the magnetic system, PEMF units have an exceptional price per day value.
 This is made even better considering that multiple users can receive regular benefit.